truenas/documentation/content/en/hub/tasks/advanced/jails-software.md

 ```

 The first time this command is run, the configure screen shown.

 <img src="/images/jails-audio-tag-port.png" width='700px'>
 <br><br>

-### Configuration Options for Audiotag Port
+### Audiotag Port Configuration Options

-This port has several configurable options: *DOCS, FLAC, ID3, MP4, and VORBIS*.
-Selected options are shown with a *.
+This port has several configurable options: *DOCS*, *FLAC*, *ID3*, *MP4*, and *VORBIS*.
+Selected options are shown with a `*`.

-Use the arrow keys to select an option and press **spacebar** to toggle the value.
-Press **Enter** when satisfied with the options.
+Use the arrow keys to select an option and press <kbd>spacebar</kbd> to toggle the value.
+Press <kbd>Enter</kbd> when satisfied with the options.
 The port begins to compile and install.

 After options have been set, the configuration screen is normally not shown again.
-Use **make config** to display the screen and change options before rebuilding the port with **make clean install clean**.
+Use `make config` to display the screen and change options before rebuilding the port with `make clean install clean`.

 Many ports depend on other ports.
 Those other ports also have configuration screens that are shown before compiling begins.
 It is a good idea to watch the compile until it finishes and the command prompt returns.

-Installed ports are registered in the same package database that manages packages.
-The **pkg info** can be used to determine which ports were installed.
+Installed ports are registered in the same package database that manages packages. `pkg info` can be used to determine which ports were installed.

-### Starting Installed Software
+## Starting Installed Software

 After packages or ports are installed, they must be configured and started.
 Configuration files are usually in `/usr/local/etc` or a subdirectory of it.
 Many FreeBSD packages contain a sample configuration file as a reference.
 Take some time to read the software documentation to learn which configuration options are available and which configuration files require editing.

-Most FreeBSD packages that contain a startable service include a startup script which is automatically installed to `/usr/local/etc/rc.d/`.
-After the configuration is complete, test starting the service by running the script with the **onestart** option.
-For example, with openvpn installed in the jail, these commands are run to verify that the service started:
+Most FreeBSD packages that contain a startable service include a startup script that is automatically installed to `/usr/local/etc/rc.d/`.
+After the configuration is complete, test starting the service by running the script with the *onestart* option.
+For example, when *openvpn* is installed in a jail, these commands verify that the service has started:

 ```
 /usr/local/etc/rc.d/openvpn onestart